How’s The Hype (Audience) Of Antim?: This Aayush Sharma & Salman Khan Starrer Giving Vibes Of A Box Office Dark Horse

 Salman Khan’s first look

-On the whole, Antim has been rated positively by % of our readers.
+On the whole, Antim has received a thumbs up from 75% of our readers.
 The film has been strategically kept low and is being promoted as Aayush Sharma’s film (which is true to an extent).
 From the box office perspective, nothing much has been said about this film and it looks like a slow starter.
 But that’s just half of the story as the film is giving us vibes of a dark horse and might enjoy a long run.

 Click here to see the results.